yoyoyoseob/locationTrivia-dataStore-ios-0615-public/README.md

     return self;
 }
 ```
-Now that we have our singleton class set up, we can access it from any view controller by adding by calling the `shared<#name#>` initializer that we previously set up.
+Now that we have our singleton class set up, we can access it from any view controller by calling the `shared<#name#>` initializer that we previously set up.

 ```objc
 - (void)viewDidLoad {